Share via

 Reports still point to the old server

-2. Change the values on all three tabs so that they include the new name of the server.
-Make sure that you provide the correct information for the data sources account in the new environment.
+2. Update the values on all three tabs to reflect the new server name.
+Ensure you enter the correct data source account information for the new environment.

 Make sure the information is correct on all 3 tabs

-4. Choose Start Rebuild to rebuild the warehouse.
+4. Select Start Rebuild to rebuild the warehouse.

-If the network share name or storage device changed with the domain name change, you'll need to update the scheduled backup plan to point to those renamed resources.
+If you changed the network share name or storage device during the domain name change, update your scheduled backup plan to reference the new resources.

-• In the administration console, go to the Scheduled Backups node and reconfigure the scheduled backups to back up the Azure DevOps Server databases on the new server.
-For more information, see Create a backup schedule and plan.
+In the administration console, go to the Scheduled Backups node and reconfigure the scheduled backups to back up the Azure DevOps Server databases on the new server.
+For details, see Create a backup schedule and plan.

-Now that you've updated Azure DevOps Server with all the information for the new environment, restart the services.
+Now that you updated Azure DevOps Server with all the information for the new environment, to restart the services, do the following steps:

 1. On the Azure DevOps Server application-tier computer, open a Command Prompt window with administrative permissions and change directories to Drive:\%programfiles%\TFS 12.0\Tools.